asherz720/SDA-Strategic-Discourse-Assessment/README.md

 - **Penalty at Turn** (*PaT*) 📉
 - **Normalized Relative Benefit at Turn** (*NRBaT*) ⚖️

-We also present **\dataset**, an annotated dataset of real courtroom cross-examinations, to demonstrate the framework’s effectiveness.
+We also present **CHARM**, an annotated dataset of real courtroom cross-examinations, to demonstrate the framework’s effectiveness.

 Using CoBRA, we evaluate a range of LLMs and show that: